 A Coming and a Christmas that is so glorious you can’t just unwrap it in a day or two, but you have to unwrap it over a whole season —-

 Yeah, the kids get a bit giddy when I put it under the tree with its tag: Unwrap the Greatest Gift.

 They don’t have to ask how long till they can rip into it — because the other tag reads: The Night Before Advent.

-They count out the days — only 2 now.
+Today!
+Tonight!
+Here we are on the eve of Advent!
 There are lights that burn on when all the other lights go out — and when you choose to hold them, you’re warmed in places you didn’t even know had grown cold.

 “When . . . any one of us . . . looks up to Him, to Jesus Christ, a momentous change takes place. . . .
 A great and enduring light brightly dawns on such a person. . . .,” writes the great theologian, Karl Barth.

 “Such a person experiences joy in the midst of his sorrows and sufferings, much as he still may sigh and grumble.
 Not a cheap and superficial joy that passes, but deep-seated, lasting joy.
 It transforms man in his sadness into a fundamentally joyful being.
 We may as well admit it; he has got something to laugh at . . . not a mockery, but an open and relaxing laughter . . . honest and sincere laughter, coming from the bottom of man’s heart.
 Such light and joy and laughter are ours when we look up to Him, to Jesus Christ.
 He is the one who makes us radiant.” ~Karl Barth

 My kid sister, she grew up, and she tells me this in a year with all kinds of loss and dark and grief: “Words are light — His Word is Light.”